aleksiIso-seppala/Software-Design-project/README.md

  ```sh
  java -jar Group3/target/Group3-1.0.one-jar.jar
  ```
- Or open the project in your chosen IDE compatible with Java and Maven
+ Or open the project in your chosen IDE compatible with Java and Maven and press run project

 ## Usage